wbazant/markerAlignmentsPaper/paper.md

 ### Sources of off-target hits
 ```
 to do:
-this part is a little intro before talking about inexact matches
+this part is all anegdotal
-make it less arbitrary
+it's about hits I saw in the data that I think are off-target and that I think I understand

+add evidence to it or get rid of it
 ```

 Even if the reference contains all taxa that might be in the sample, there are still some possible sources of off-target hits, like: